 Heart of the Valley, Services for Seniors is serving seniors aged 65 and over through their "friendly caller" program.
 Each week, seniors participating in the program receive a call from a volunteer who checks on them.
 To learn more about the program call (408) 241-1571.

-Together with philanthropic partners, the State of California has pledged $125 million in disaster relief assistance for undocumented Californians.
-Approximately 150,000 undocumented adults will receive a one-time cash benefit of $500 per adult with a cap of $1,000 per household to pay for specific needs arising from the COVID-19 pandemic.
+Together with philanthropic partners, the State of California pledged $125 million in disaster relief assistance for undocumented Californians.
+Approximately 150,000 undocumented adults were scheduled to receive a one-time cash benefit of $500 per adult with a cap of $1,000 per household to pay for specific needs arising from the COVID-19 pandemic.

 Learn more about COVID-19 Disaster Relief Assistance for Immigrants at this link.

 Grantmakers Concerned with Immigrants and Refugees (GCIR) committed to raising $50 million to support direct financial assistance to families of undocumented immigrants through the California Immigrant Resilience Fund.
 Those interested in supporting this fund can donate at www.immigrantfundCA.org.